astrobytes-edu/astr596-modeling-universe/astr596-home.md

 :::{admonition} The Beauty of Scaffolding
 :class: tip
 Notice how no code is throwaway!
 Your `StellarPopulation` class from Week 1 generates the star cluster in Week 2.
-The leapfrog integrator you write for planetary orbits becomes the engine for exploring parameter space via Hamiltonian Monte Carlo.
+The leapfrog integrator you write for modeling N-body dynamics becomes the engine for exploring parameter space via Hamiltonian Monte Carlo.
 Most beautifully: your N-body simulations become the training data for your machine learning projects.
 You're not just learning algorithms — you're building a complete computational research pipeline.
 :::

 ## Friday Class Structure